A Rank-Based Sequential Test of Independence: Proofs

 \end{proof}

-\subsection{Proof of Proposition \ref{prop:sequential_ranks}}
+\subsection{Proof of Proposition 1}

-In the case of continuous marginals, part (i) of the Proposition is Theorem 1.1 by \citeA{BarndorffNielsen1963}, and parts (ii) and (iii) are direct consequences of (i).
+\begin{proof} In the case of continuous marginals, part (i) of the Proposition is Theorem 1.1 by \citet{BarndorffNielsen1963}, and parts (ii) and (iii) are direct consequences of (i).
 It only remains to prove (ii) and (iii) for the case that the marginal CDFs are not continuous.
+We do this by giving an alternative definition of randomized sequential ranks, for which we prove that (i), (ii), and (iii) hold, and then show that the randomized sequential ranks \eqref{eq:randomized_ranks} are equivalent in distribution to the alternative definition given here.

 Let $\delta_1, \dots, \delta_N$ be independent random variables, also independent of $X_1, \dots, X_N$, with a continuous distribution.
 Define